 I kept wanting to stir the cauldron, to see if I could distill some essence of understanding for our dark potions teacher.
 Sick, huh?
 I mean Snape berates Harry, humiliates him and Ron, and poor Neville.
 He’s entrusted with protecting these kids.
 How can he behave like this?
 And how come I think there’s some kernel of something admirable in him?

-The revelation of why I wanted to champion Snape, or a piece of my revelation, came when Snape was teaching Harry Occlumency, and Harry peeked at what was going on in that greasy head of Snape’s.
+The revelation of why I wanted to champion Snape – or a piece of my revelation – came when Snape was teaching Harry Occlumency and Harry peeked at what was going on in that greasy head of Snape’s.
 Harry sees an early memory of Snape’s, so sad, of “a boy with long, dark hair crying in a corner, while a man with a hook-like nose yelled at a woman.”
-I realized then, and more fully after I’d finished through Book Seven, a mere month later, what Snape and I had in common.
+I realized then, and more fully after I’d finished Book Seven, a mere month later, what Snape and I had in common.
 We were both abused children.

 It’s hard to describe the embarrassing powerlessness felt by a child who is abused by an adult.
-In my case, I was abused emotionally, and neglected, at least by my father.
+In my case, I was neglected and abused emotionally by my father.
 I remember the terror and heartbreak I felt when my dad smashed my little painted chair one night.
 It was one I’d sat in earlier when my two sisters and I played “The Three Bears.”
 I remember my dad cursing loudly in Hungarian and telling us almost daily that we’d be destitute after he “killed himself.”

-I remember vividly, some popular, preppy boys throwing spiky chesnut shells at me as I walked home from school one day.
-I was hurting, but refused to let my lip quiver or to shed a tear.
+I remember vividly, some popular, preppy boys throwing spiky chestnut shells at me as I walked home from school one day.
+I was hurting but refused to let my lip quiver or to shed a tear.
 “Freak,” they yelled in frustration.
 “She doesn’t mind this!
 What a freak!”
 I was covered in tiny spots where the quills had stuck and broken off, but I laughed with my tormentors.
-I laughed with the kids who were popular, outgoing, “cool.”
+I laughed with the kids who were popular, outgoing, and “cool.”
 Lily was one of the popular kids.
 How incredible it must have felt for Snape to walk under her umbrella.
-The crazy exhiliration he must have felt riding the train to Hogwart’s where he knew he could vanish his old Spinner’s End-self and cast himself a powerful new identity.
+The crazy exhilaration he must have felt riding the train to Hogwarts where he knew he could vanish his old Spinner’s End-self and cast himself a powerful new identity.

 Every reader has a story.
 Something of profound value to offer.
 I know many stories are far more awful than mine.
 I know our circumstances have shaped us.
 Some of us are tall and strong and certain like oaks, some of us soak up rivers and are able to bend and sway, with branches that won’t snap, like the weeping willow.
 There are so many insightful interpretations of an excellent piece of literature.
 I offer this: when analyzing Snape’s character one must recognize that abused children, bullied children, filled with shame and self-loathing, make some really bad decisions, and are infuriatingly resistant to help or instruction.